 Web Connect file was successfully imported.
 Where is it imported?

 It is imported into Bank Feeds, not into the actual account, but first into Bank Feeds.
 This is the second place where you can see the Bank Label: only when you import you see the Bank label and when you review transactions.
 That Bank label will not be seen anywhere once you review transactions.
 That's why it is not important, which Bank you choose for the QBO file.
 As long, as this Bank is allowed to be imported.
 Click on the 'Transaction List' button to review transactions.
 Why do we have to review transactions?

 Because it is the Quickbooks process to import QBO files.
 Usually, the process also called 'Matching'.
 When you match the Payee names on the QBO file, that usually do not match your Payee names or does not match Vendor records you have in Quickbooks.
 So, Payee, you see as 'Downloaded as'.

 And the 'Payee' is not empty (the Vendor record is not selected yet).

 'Select Name Type' is where you select your Vendor records.
-When you create the Vendor record there is also default expense account to set, so in your Vendor records do set your a default expense or income account.
+When you create the Vendor record there is also a default expense account to set, so in your Vendor records do set your default expense or income account.
 Because this account will be prefilled here when you choose Vendor record.

 If all transactions look good, you can select them and then approve.
 When you approve transactions, they will be added to the register.

 There is also a checkbox 'Show Bank Memo'.
 It will show, that 'Memo' from the QBO file may have important information for you when you review transactions.
-So, do click to this checkbox, if you want to see the 'Memo' from the QBO file.
+So, do click on this checkbox, if you want to see the 'Memo' from the QBO file.